Visitor using phone for audio tour at Karnak Temple, Egypt, surrounded by ancient columns.

 Accessibility

-• The temple is wheelchair accessible.
+• The temple is accessible to wheelchair users.

 Row of ancient statues at Karnak Temple, Egypt, under a clear sky.